How To File Bankruptcy for Free in Illinois Without a Lawyer

 Illinois Bankruptcy Exemptions

-If you’re a homeowner in Illinois, you can use the homestead exemption to protect the equity you have in your home up to $15,000 for single filers and $30,000 for joint-filing spouses who co-own property.
-If you own a car, the Illinois motor vehicle exemption only protects up to $2,400 of your equity in the car.
-That said, Illinois also has a wildcard exemption that protects any personal property of your choosing up to $4,000.
-You can’t use the wildcard to protect real estate like a home or land you own.
+If you’re a homeowner in Illinois, you can use the homestead exemption to protect the equity you have in your home, up to $15,000 for single filers and $30,000 for joint-filing spouses who co-own property.
+If you own a car, the Illinois motor vehicle exemption protects up to $2,400 of your equity in the car.
+Additionally, Illinois has a wildcard exemption that allows you to protect up to $4,000 of personal property of your choosing.
+However, the wildcard exemption cannot be used to protect real estate, like a home or land you own.

 Illinois Bankruptcy Lawyer Cost